wiseman-timelord/Manage-Wsl-Distro/README.md

 ### NOTATION:
 - It could potentially do all of this `https://learn.microsoft.com/en-us/windows/wsl/basic-commands`.
 - It Could have some description of GUI, or interface improvement such as arrow controls.
-- Delays could be improved, but keeping things slow and simple is probably a good idea, to save on human error and characters used.
+- Delays could be improved, but keeping things slow and simple is probably a good idea, to save on human error and characters used during development.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.